Question 1 Model Answer: Letter (Cambridge (CIE) IGCSE English Language) : Revision Note

 Dear Auntie Ruth,

-I think there is no doubt that being able to communicate in more than one language definitely has its benefits.
-I would imagine that it can help us see the world from different perspectives, and being able to speak a second language well would be a really great employability skill, especially for Luke and Harry, if they are able to switch the contexts in which they are able to communicate fluently.
-Flexing your brains to learn a second language would also be good for you in the future; in fact, I think I read that being bilingual can help prevent dementia later in life.
+However, being able to communicate in different languages definitely has its benefits.
+It can help us to see the world from different perspectives, and having more than one language is a great employability skill.
+Also, learning a new language would be good for you for the future; in fact, I think I read that being bilingual can help prevent dementia in later life.

-Hope to speak to you soon,
+Hope to speak soon,

 • The greeting and tone are appropriate for a letter to a relative